StormWindStudios/LinuxNotes/README.md

 In Xanadu did Kubla Khan
 ```

-All strings that start with "X", followed by any number of character, and ending in "du".
+All strings that start with "X", followed by any number of characters, and ending in "du".
 ```
 ubuntu@ubuntu-arm:~$ grep "X.*du " grep.txt
 In Xanadu did Kubla Khan